libcpr/docs/advanced-usage.md

-Cookies cookies;                // A vector-like collection of cookies returned in the request Error error;                    // An error object containing the error code and a message std::string raw_header;         // The raw header string std::string status_line;        // The status line of the respone std::string reason;             // The reason for the status code cpr_off_t uploaded_bytes;       // How many bytes have been send to the server cpr_off_t downloaded_bytes;     // How many bytes have been received from the server long redirect_count;            // How many redirects occurred
+Cookies cookies;                // A vector-like collection of cookies returned in the request Error error;                    // An error object containing the error code and a message std::string raw_header;         // The raw header string std::string status_line;        // The status line of the response std::string reason;             // The reason for the status code cpr_off_t uploaded_bytes;       // How many bytes have been sent to the server cpr_off_t downloaded_bytes;     // How many bytes have been received from the server long redirect_count;            // How many redirects occurred